 How to Root Any Xiaomi Redmi, Poco, or Mi Devices Using Magisk

-This guide will provide you with an easy method to root any of your Xiaomi devices using Magisk without TWRP Recovery.
-Now, let’s look at the rooting steps below with all the requirements and download links.
-Ensure to review all requirements properly before rooting to avoid errors or failures.
+This guide will show you an effortless way to root any Xiaomi devices using Magisk even without TWRP Recovery.
+Let’s review all the rooting steps below, including the requirements and download links.
+It is important to thoroughly review all the requirements before starting the rooting process to prevent potential errors or failures.

 Pre-Requirements: